 In 1993, a company by the name of Megatech bought controlling interest in Vector, and began working on the M12.
 The second and last car produced under Megatech, SRV8, only made it to the prototype level before the Vector company was shut down.

 After the remains of Vector Aeromotive were sold to American Aeromotive, Wiegert took back the assets of Vector and changed the company name from Avtech Motors to Vector Supercars, then finally to Vector Motors.
-Since 2008, Gerald Wiegert and his team have been working on the WX8 supercar prototype, one version of which is pictured above at the left.
+Since 2008, Gerald Wiegert and his team had been working on the WX8 supercar prototype, one version of which is pictured above at the left.
 The more powerful WX8 will be powered by a 10.0 liter V8, which will either be twin-turbocharged or twin-supercharged, producing between 1,200 and 1,800 horsepower.
 Both the 7.8 liter and 10.0 liter engines are pictured in the center above.